-- Mount Zion Temple.
-A welcoming and vibrant Jewish spiritual home.
+- Mount Zion Temple – A welcoming and vibrant Jewish spiritual home.
 Mount Zion Temple is a Reform Jewish congregation devoted to life-long learning, worship, and acts of loving kindness.
-In our holy community, we celebrate, comfort, and create meaning in our lives while we seek justice in our world.
+We welcome all who seek to experience and celebrate Judaism including people of all abilities, interfaith families, and LGBTQ+ individuals, couples, and families.
 For a full schedule of High Holy Day services, click here.
-Tickets are required at each service for every person to help ensure the safety of our community.
+Tickets are required at each service for every person over the age of 7 in order to ensure the safety of our community.
 Anyone can receive complimentary High Holy Day tickets by attending an open house for prospective members on Sunday, Sept.
-17, 10:30 a.m.-12:15 p.m.
+16, 10:30 a.m.-12:15 p.m.
 RSVP here.
-Otherwise you may order tickets separately (there is a request for a contribution; you may give anything over $1).
+Otherwise you may order tickets separately (There is no required fee for tickets, only a suggested donation to support our community).

-- Temple Israel in Minneapolis welcomes all who want to celebrate and observe the High Holy Days with us.
-Temple is an urban congregation, dedicated to serving a diverse community.
+- Temple Israel in Minneapolis welcomes all who want to celebrate and observe the High Holy Days.
+In addition to our regular Rosh HaShanah and Yom Kippur services, new this year is a Rosh HaShanah Play and Pray experience for all families.
+Located at Camp TEKO, programming will be focused on learners in grades 2 through 6 (registration requested).
 For a detailed schedule of our service times and types, to register for our on-site childcare program, and review our transportation guide, please visit our website.
 Admission Cards are required for our worship services, but seating is open.
-To acquire Admission Cards, please contact Liz at 612-374-0318.
+For Admission Cards, please contact Liz at 612-374-0318.
 Many of our services are also live streamed via our website.
-See the service schedule for further information.
+See online service schedule for more information.

 - Adath Jeshurun is a progressive, egalitarian and sacred community.
-No tickets; bring and be yourself on the High Holy Days.
+No tickets and no one is turned away—bring and be yourself on the High Holy Days.
 Come as you are to Adath Jeshurun Congregation and leave somehow changed for the rest of the year.
-Please contact Casey Reiter, engagement coordinator, so we can warmly welcome you to egalitarian services with a complimentary High Holy Day pass.
+Please contact Andrea Blumberg, Office Manager, at [email protected] or 952.215.3901 so we can warmly welcome you to egalitarian services with a complimentary High Holy Day pass.
 We can also arrange a meal with home hospitality and connect you to a vibrant community of spiritual seekers beyond the High Holy Days.
-Contact Casey at [email protected] or 952.215.3900.
-For complete information on the High Holy Days at Adath visit us on the web at www.adathjeshurun.org/high-holy-days.html or review our guide at is.gd/HHD_5778
+For complete information on the High Holy Days at Adath visit us on the web at www.adathjeshurun.org/hhd or review our guide at bit.ly/AdathHHD

 - Beth El Synagogue in St. Louis Park: no tickets, no charge and no financial solicitation!
 We would love for you to join us for the High Holy Days – and the rest of the year, too!
 Beth El Synagogue is a warm and welcoming egalitarian and spiritual community, where Judaism is relevant and meaningful for all ages.
-View our schedule and please contact our executive director Linda Goldberg and she can help welcome you to our synagogue for services, programs or even a holiday meal.
-E-mail Linda at or call 952-873-7300.
+View our schedule and please contact Linda Goldberg, our Director of Membership and Engagement, and she can help welcome you to our synagogue for services, programs or even a holiday meal.
+E-mail Linda at [email protected] or call 952-873-7302.
 For more High Holy Day information, visit: www.bethelsynagogue.org

 - Beth Jacob Congregation in Mendota Heights is an egalitarian and participatory community where anyone and everyone is welcome.
 Please join us for High Holy Days services; we do not use tickets.
 For anyone.
 Ever.
 Our members are eager to welcome you into their homes for High Holy Day meals and Shabbat, and we host a Yom Kippur break fast – open to everyone.
 We have a vibrant family service, children’s programming, and a welcoming community for young adults, and on the first day of Rosh HaShanah, a Learners’ Minyan!
 At Beth Jacob, everyone has an equal opportunity to be part of our community, regardless of ability, special needs, or financial status.
 We look forward to having you join us!
 If you call our office (651-452-2226) or e-mail [email protected], we will know to look for you and greet you when you arrive!